Get insider access

 1. Best Samsung Earbuds

-These buds are comfortable, sturdy, and certified IPX7 for resistance against water immersion, making them a solid choice for sports and exercise.
-They also have a fairly neutral sound profile, though a dip in their mid-range hurts the clarity of vocals and instruments.
-Luckily, their companion app offers EQ presets to help you adjust their sound.
-They also support Seamless codec, which is this manufacturer's proprietary wireless codec for hi-res audio.
-However, you'll need a compatible device to access this feature.
+These stemmed buds are comfortable, sturdy, and certified IP57 for resistance against dust and water immersion, making them a solid choice for sports and exercise.
+Out of the box, their sound injects extra thump on the bass with balanced mids and a bright but not shrill treble response.
+If you like to tinker with tuning, their companion app offers a nine-band graphic EQ, and EQ presets to help you adjust their sound to your taste.
+They also support Seamless codec, which is the manufacturer's proprietary wireless codec for hi-res audio.
+However, you'll need a compatible Samsung device to access this feature.
+If virtual surround sound is on your list of must-haves, these also support the brand's 360 Audio feature.

 See our review